Continuum-electron interferometry for enhancement of photoelectron circular dichroism and measurement of bound, free, and mixed contributions to chiral response

-The temporal coherence carried by the XUV comb also influences the PECD.
-In Fig.~\ref{fig:figure01} and~\ref{fig:figure02}(a), we have considered unchirped XUV harmonics, i.e., $\tau_{2q+1}\!\!=\!\!\tau_{2q+3}$.
-The RABBITT technique has exposed, however, the existence of a quadratic spectral phase for the plateau of high harmonic generation generating the XUV comb~\cite{mairesse2003attosecond,PhysRevA.69.063416,varju2005reconstruction,klunder2011probing,isinger2019accuracy}.
+The PECD in Fig.~\ref{fig:figure02}(a) was obtained by assuming a flat spectral phase for the overall XUV comb, i.e., unchirped XUV harmonics.
+The RABBITT technique has exposed, however, the existence of a quadratic spectral phase for the plateau of high harmonic generation~\cite{mairesse2003attosecond,PhysRevA.69.063416,varju2005reconstruction,klunder2011probing,isinger2019accuracy}.
 This has been interpreted as a temporal dispersion in the emission time of the group delay associated with each harmonic $\omega_{2q+1}$ \cite{PhysRevA.69.063416,mairesse2003attosecond}.
-Consequently, the various XUV frequency components defining the comb are linearly delayed in time~\cite{PhysRevA.69.063416} and, as shown in Fig.~\ref{fig:figure02}(b), such a linear delay dispersion also influences the PECD.
-In detail, a positive chirp, i.e., lower XUV harmonics preceding the higher ones, introduces a shift of the PECD peaks towards positive XUV-IR time-delays (blue line with empty circles) compared to the unchirped case $(\tau_{2q+1}\!=\!\tau_{2q+3})$ (dotted-black line).
+Consequently, the various XUV frequency components defining the comb are linearly delayed in time~\cite{PhysRevA.69.063416}.
+In Fig.~\ref{fig:figure02}(b) we investigate the extent to which such a delay dispersion affects the overall PECD signal.
+In detail, a positive chirp, corresponding to lower XUV harmonics preceding the higher ones, introduces a shift of the PECD peaks towards positive XUV-IR time-delays (blue line with empty circles) compared to the unchirped case (dotted-black line).
 Conversely, a negative chirp results in a shift towards negative time-delays (orange line with full circles).
-Importantly, this points to the robustness of the proposed interferometric scheme: If the XUV delay dispersion merely introduces a shift in the PECD oscillations, for an unknown chirp, the maximum achievable PECD can simply be retrieved by scanning the XUV-IR time-delay, cf. Fig.~\ref{fig:figure02}(b).
+For a fixed delay, dispersion effects inherent to the high-order harmonic generation process may significantly affect the PECD strength.
+Remarkably, the chirped and unchirped XUV combs generate just delayed versions of the time-resolved PECD.
+This points to the robustness of the proposed interferometric scheme: If the XUV delay dispersion merely introduces a shift in the PECD oscillations, for an unknown chirp, the maximum achievable PECD can simply be retrieved by scanning the XUV-IR time-delay, cf. Fig.~\ref{fig:figure02}(b).